kikipet/HALO/README.md

 # Project HALO

-\*Work in progress\*

-This is where the programs for the HALO balloon project at Purdue will be stored.
+This contains the programs run by the balloon's Raspberry Pi, along with a list of what else needs to be installed on it.

 ## Dependencies